isabella232/azureml-previews/previews/moe-vnet/README.md

     $Env:AZURE_ML_CLI_PRIVATE_FEATURES_ENABLED=$true
     ```
      To deactivate either set the value to false or delete the environment variable.
+* ACR needs to be premium SKU.
+If you use the below workspace setup script, this will be handled.

 ### Prepare your system
 Clone the azureml-examples repo and navigate to the working folder.